-"I was blown away by his take on creating abstract music in a similar way to early Stian westerhus; that is, conjuring up highly electronic sounds without using a laptop or iPad, solely through the imaginative employment of effects pedals" - guitar moderne
+"I was blown away by his take on creating abstract music in a similar way to early Stian westerhus; that is, conjuring up highly electronic sounds without using a laptop or iPad, solely through the imaginative employment of effects pedals" - Michael Ross for Guitar Moderne

 “Caravaggio meets Portishead” – Entertainment Weekly on UNA LUX